What Do Frogs Eat?

 Endemic frog, brown Mantella (Mantidactylus melanopleura), species of small frog in the Mantellidae family.

-Frogs can shoot out their tongue and catch prey in less than .07 seconds.
+Frogs can shoot out their tongues and catch prey in less than 0.07 seconds.

 Frogs use different hunting styles depending on their physiology and environment.
 That said, most frogs rely on their long, sticky tongues to catch prey.
 A frog can lift prey nearly 1.4 times its body weight with just its tongue.
-In addition, a frog can shoot out its tongue and snag prey in less than .07 seconds.
+In addition, a frog can shoot out its tongue and snag prey in less than 0.07 seconds.
 This kind of speed makes frogs very effective at catching even agile, flying insects like flies and mosquitoes.
 Once a frog spots a target, it wraps its super flexible tongue around its prey and coats it with sticky saliva.
-Then, it will yank its tongue back with a force equal to twelve times greater than the force of gravity.
+Then, it will yank its tongue back with a force equal to 12 times greater than the force of gravity.
 Frogs swallow their prey whole, as they can’t chew.
-What little teeth they have serve only to hold prey in place rather than chew their food up.

 animals that estivate: water-holding frog

-Pet frogs prefer live prey but may also eat frog pellet food.
+Pet frogs prefer live prey but may also eat frog pellets.

 Additionally, there are several foods that you should never feed to a pet frog.
 These include: